 Since asbestos exposure is the culprit behind the respiratory diseases former industrial workers are now struggling with, people who had the following jobs during the last century may currently be at high risk of complications to COVID-19:

-If you worked in one of the industries above, have a respiratory disease because of occupational asbestos exposure, and experience a new onset of symptoms, such as shortness of breath, fever, a lingering cough or chest pain, we strongly advise you to seek medical attention immediately.
-Some of the health complications former industrial workers diagnosed with coronavirus can develop are heart attack, acute respiratory distress syndrome, cardiovascular shock, and severe muscle pain.
+If you worked in one of the industries above, have a respiratory disease because of occupational asbestos exposure, and experience a new onset of symptoms, such as shortness of breath, fever, a lingering cough, or chest pain, we strongly advise you to alert your doctor right away to ensure that your health is monitored appropriately.
+If you've already been diagnosed with an asbestos-related illness, speaking with an attorney can provide you with a path forward.